PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 requires all nine dictionaries to pass through one compact positive-count predicate, plus tensor-count reduction for zero-rewrite pruning.
 Production is unchanged at this characterization checkpoint.

+The shared late boundary now records the tensor count, assigns all six direct results, unpacks the three ordered cluster results, and guards only its immediate reconciliation with `_stats_have_positive_count()` or a tensor-count decrease.
+The helper accepts only pure mutation-count dictionaries.
+A synthetic lowerer fixture independently covers all nine dictionaries and prune-only behavior; every changed outcome adds exactly one reconciliation over the all-zero/no-prune path.
+Structural tests that span extracted owners now resolve their helper dependencies from the owning core module instead of the lowerer compatibility surface.